ModelDBRepository/114450/README.md

-<html><pre>
+This is the readme for the model associated with the papers:

-This is the readme for th model associated with the papers:
+# 1. Huang et al., The synergistic inhibitory actions of oxcarbazepine

-1. Huang et al., The synergistic inhibitory actions of oxcarbazepine on voltage- gated sodium and potassium currents in differentiated NG108-15 neuronal cells and model neurons.
-Int J Neuropsychopharmacol 2008;11:597-610.
+on voltage-gated sodium and potassium currents in differentiated NG108-15 neuronal cells and model neurons. *Int J Neuropsychopharmacol* 2008;11:597-610.

-Abstract:
+## Abstract:

 Oxcarbazepine (OXC), one of the newer anti-epileptic drugs, has been demonstrating its efficacy on wide-spectrum neuropsychiatric